Does Cloud

 Precipitate?

-The Phreaking Collective invites you to Does Cloud Compute (ever) Precipitate? - An exhibition that asks a question and tells a poem.
+The Phreaking Collective invited visitors to Does Cloud Compute (ever) Precipitate? - An exhibition that asks a question and tells a poem.
 If clouds in nature condense and return as rain, can the digital cloud ever give back what it takes?
 Can data come home to the people who made it?

 Keywords